cockroachdb/docs/v19.2/demo-low-latency-multi-region-deployment.md

 ### Partition geo-specific tables

-As mentioned earlier, all of the tables except `promo_codes` are geographically specific and ordered by `city`, and these tables are read and updated very frequently.
+As mentioned earlier, all of the tables except `promo_codes` are geographically specific, ordered by `city`, and read and updated very frequently.
 For these tables, the most effective way to prevent the high latency resulting from cross-region operations is to apply the [Geo-Partitioned Replicas](topology-geo-partitioned-replicas.html) data topology.
 In practice, you will tell CockroachDB to partition these tables and their secondary indexes by `city`, each partition becoming its own range of 3 replicas.
 You will then tell CockroachDB to pin each partition (all of its replicas) to the relevant region.
 This means that reads and writes on these tables will always have access to the relevant replicas in each region and, therefore, will have low, intra-region latencies.

 1. Back in the SQL shell on one of your client VMs, use [`ALTER TABLE/INDEX ...
 PARTITION BY`](partition-by.html) statements to define partitions by `city` for the geo-specific tables and their secondary indexes: